oz7ekin/SEG-3125--Group-6/lab5/README.txt

 This webpage is about barbershop.
 Made by Group 6 (Selim Oztekin, Amarachi Joseph, Tao Zhong)

-There are 4 nav selection buttons from top(Service, Professionals, Booking and Contact)
+There are 4 nav selection buttons from top to four main sections of webpage(Service, Professionals, Booking and Contact)

 1. Service: all the hairstyles and its price